John Lindsay (Royal Navy officer): West Indies

 On 29 September 1757, Lindsay was made captain of the 28-gun frigate HMS Trent, serving from 1757 to 1763.
 He served in both the West Indies and in home waters during the war.
 Trent was among ships used to try to capture Spanish ships in the Caribbean.

 Trent was part of Sir George Pocock's fleet at the taking of Havana from the Spanish in 1762.
 During that action, Lindsay took over command of the 80-gun HMS Cambridge on 1 July when her commander William Goostrey was killed by rifle fire from the Morro Castle, which he was trying to capture.

 For this and "many strong proofs of his valour" shown in the battle, he was rewarded with a permanent command of HMS Cambridge, the 70-gun HMS Marlborough or the 74-gun HMS Dragon (it is unknown which he chose, and he was still on the Trent in December 1763).
 After his return to England following the conclusion of the war, Lindsay received a knighthood on 10 February 1764.

 Lindsay returned to the West Indies, in command of the Tartar.
 His ship carried one of John Harrison's chronometers for tests and Thomas Erskine was serving as one of his midshipmen.

 He returned to Britain in 1765, following the conclusion of the war.
 Lindsay was MP for Aberdeen Burghs from 1767 to 1768.

-Marriage and family

-While in the West Indies, Lindsay had a mixed-race daughter with an enslaved African woman, known as Maria Belle.
-They named her Dido Elizabeth Belle at her birth in 1761.
-Under colony slave law, the mixed-race girl was born into slavery.
-When she was very young, Lindsay took her back to England and entrusted her to his maternal uncle, Lord Mansfield, and his wife, who were childless.
-Dido was baptized in Bloomsbury in 1765.
-The Murrays raised the girl with an orphaned cousin whom they were also rearing, and educated her.
-She lived with them for 30 years (Murray bequeathed her a lump sum and an annuity in his will in 1793).
+Personal life and marriage

+While in the West Indies, Lindsay got an enslaved 14-year-old child named Maria Belle pregnant, she subsequently gave birth to a daughter in 1761 when she was about 15.
+Lindsay then returned to England in 1765 presumably with Maria Belle and their daughter.

+After, the daughter was baptized as Dido Elizabeth Belle by her mother Maria Belle in November 1766 at St George’s Church Bloomsbury, Lindsay was absent from the baptism and record, Dido wasn't publicly acknowledged by her father hence she was given her mother's last name instead.
+Lindsay wasn't in England around this time, as he appeared in Jamaican baptism record of his other daughter named Elizabeth Lindsay in December 1766.

+Under colonial law, Dido Belle was born into slavery and after her baptism, she was taken to Kenwood House to be raised by Lindsay's uncle William Murray, 1st Earl of Mansfield, who educated and cared for her alongside her cousin, Lady Elizabeth Murray.
+Dido lived with them for 30 years and married after her uncle's death.
+Murray's will officially confirmed her freedom alongside a sum and an annuity in 1793.

+Lindsay had at least five illegitimate children by five different women from 1761–1767 in Jamaica: